snehpalkaur/osticket-prereqs/README.md

-And there you have it!
-I hope this tutorial helped you with installing osTicket.
+I wish you luck installing osTicket using this guide.

-And now you can practice having your own mock help desk locally to prepare you for a postion in a help desk or IT support position.
+And right now, you may practice running your own fictitious help desk locally to be ready for a job in an IT support or help desk role.

+💡 Do not forget clean up your environment in Azure.